 Birdwatching - The Massachusetts shoreline offers some of the best birding opportunities in the world.
 CZM's Bird Watching on the Coast can familiarize you with some shoreline species in Massachusetts and direct you to web sites with information on birding hot spots, events, and clubs.

 Sand Sculpting - To see the best sand castles of the summer, check out Revere's National Sand Sculpting Festival in July (at Revere Beach) and the annual Sandblast in August, which is held at Crane Beach on the Crane Estate.

-More Water Sports - From parasailing to jet skiing, see the MassVacation.com water sports page to search for exciting outdoor activities.
+More Water Sports - From parasailing to jet skiing to stand-up paddle boarding and surfing, see the MassVacation.com water sports page to search for exciting outdoor activities for all coastal regions.